 Krivonischenko and Doroshenko bodies were found by members of Slobtsov group - Strelnikov and Sharavin.
 Karelin was also there.

 Next to be found dead was Dyatlov.
 Dyatlov was lying 300 m from the cedar tree toward the tent, in a small birch, face up.
 His left hand was covering the face - he seems to be fending against the wind.
 Dyatlov was dressed warmer than Krivonischenko and Doroshenko.
-He was wearing a fur vest, sweater, checkered shirt, shorts, ski pants and other clothing.
+He was wearing a fur vest, sweater, checked shirt, shorts, ski pants and other clothing.
 He didn't wear hat, shoes and gloves, as well as undershirt and jacket.
 On his hand Dyatlov was wearing a wrist watch that stopped at 5:31.

 28.2.59 Dyatlov group tent was examined.
 Tent inspection showed that almost all personal belongings of the members, as well as the university equipment was present.